How do I book the Villa?

 How is the security deposit paid?
 When will it be refunded?

 The security deposit is used to reimburse owners in the unlikely event furniture; a mattress or other objects become damaged.
 This rarely occurs.
-If necessary, the security deposit may also be used to pay for different expenses.
 Virtually all security deposits are fully refunded the day of your departure unless something has been damaged.
 If something has been damaged or in case of repair, the villa representative will account to the client for the security deposit and refund the balance due the day of the departure or within 10 days maximum after the end of the rental.

 What time is check-in and out?